-Use our Reconciliation API’s payments endpoint to generate a payments report.
+You can generate a financial report via the Dashboard, or access them via SFTP.
 These reports record any charge or credit to your account, including those related to disputes.

 Here's a simplified example of two separate payments in a report, one of which has a dispute raised against it.

 The action type column tells you what action was taken (where there are duplicates, it means there were multiple financial implications caused by that same action), and the breakdown type tells you more about the financial implication.

 Looking at the action type and breakdown type columns for the second payment ID (

 pay_code_y), you can see a dispute has been raised against it.

 The ‘Chargeback’ action type appears twice because the financial actions report covers any action that has a financial impact on your account.
 So, in this case, first the disputed amount was debited from your account, and then you were charged a scheme fee for that same dispute.

 The table below lists the dispute indicator codes you’ll see in your reports.
 Each code is associated with a different dispute status, allowing you to track the progress of live disputes as the cases progress.

 Financial actions reports don't show all the codes below.
 Take a look at our chargeback breakdown types table to see which indicator codes you'll see in your financial actions reports.